blue-pho3nix/penetration-testing-BChecks/README.md

 2. CLick on `Extensions`
 3. Click on `Bchecks`
 4. Click on `+ New`
-5. Choose Blank
+5. Choose `Blank`
-6. Past in the BCheck Code Below
+6. Paste in the BCheck Code Below

 ---